 Why is This Important?

 Immunizations work by mobilizing the body's natural defenses against disease.
-They can prevent disability and death from certain diseases and can help control the spread of infections within communities.
-Vaccines now control diseases that once spread quickly and killed thousands.
+They help control the spread of infections within communities and can prevent disability and death from certain diseases.
+Vaccines now control diseases, such as influenza, that once spread quickly and killed hundreds of thousands.

 How is Virginia Doing?